LinwoodDev/Butterfly/README.md

 </p>

 ---
-❗ **Important note: The current version of the app will need an android version higher than 5.0 (Lollipop).
+❗ **Important note: The next version of the app will need an android version higher or equal than 6.0 (Marshmallow).
 Please keep this in mind if you want to use the app!** ❗

 Butterfly is a note app where your ideas come first.
 You can paint, add texts, and export them easily on every device.
 This app works on android, windows, linux, and in the web.